manojkaushik/Cervical-Cancer-socio-demographic-characteristics-ML-Approach/README.md

 ## Citation

-If you use [Cervical Cancer Analysis Code](https://github.com/manojkaushik/Cervical-Cancer) code in your research, we would appreciate a citation to both the original paper:
+If you use [Cervical Cancer Analysis Code](https://github.com/manojkaushik/Cervical-Cancer) code in your research, we would appreciate a citation to the original paper:

 "*Kaushik, Manoj, et al. "Cytokine gene variants and socio-demographic characteristics as predictors of cervical cancer: A machine learning approach."
 Computers in Biology and Medicine 134 (2021): 104559.*"